 Petition to Graduate

-Candidates for graduation from all degree programs must contact the Registrar in January to complete a "Petition to Graduate" form.
-These forms are located in the Registrar's Office.
-Commencement exercises are held each May.
+Candidates for graduation from all degree programs must complete a "Petition to Graduate" form.
+Commencement Activities are held in May but students may be eligible to graduate at the end of a fall, spring, or summer semester.